Mrjohns42/WeatherDash/README.md

 ## Setting Up On Raspberry Pi
-You need a Raspberry Pi board with some form of display output.
+You will need a Raspberry Pi board with some form of display output.
 This could be HDMI to a monitor, a MIPI display, a VNC/RDP session, etc.  You'll also need a network connection, via onboard WiFi, WiFi dongle, or ethernet cable.
 And of course, some method for input will be necessary, be it a USB keyboard or ssh.

 Personally, I'll be using a Raspoberry Pi 2 Model B, with the Official Raspberry Pi Touch Display.
 Both will be housed in a SmartiPi Touch case.
 Since the Pi 2B doesn't have onboard WiFi, I'll be using a cheap (RTL8188CUS) WiFi dongle.
 And lastly, a USB keyboard during initial configuration.

+Setup your Pi with Raspbian according to the official documentation.
+Follow through the steps to get a network connection and configure your display if necessary.

+Then, you'll want to install a modern version of Node and NPM:

+	curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
+	sudo apt-get install -y nodejs

+Downloading NPM packages and building Angular applications can be a bit slow on the Raspberry Pi.
+As an optional step, you may wish to overclock your Pi.
+This can be done via the Overclock menu in:

+	sudo raspi-config

+(*Note*: You'll want to reboot if you changed any Overclock settings)

+With NPM, install the Angular CLI and HTTP Server:

+	npm install -g @angular/cli
+	npm install -g angular-http-server

+If you haven't done so already, clone this repo:

+	git clone https://github.com/Mrjohns42/WeatherDash.git /home/pi/WeatherDash

+Follow the sections above to setup and start the Server and Client, and then open the WeatherDash app in a browser to verify your setup was done correctly.

+To automatically run the Client and Server and open the WeatherDash app in fullscreen mode, there is a helpful bash script in the root of the repo.

+	startup.sh

+(*Note*: to exit Chromium's Kiosk Mode, use Alt + F4)

+To run this script automatically at Login, add the following line to **/home/pi/.config/lxsession/LXDE-pi/autostart**:

+	@lxterminal -e /home/pi/WeatherDash/startup.sh

+ENJOY!